Academic Calendar - 2025

 Return to top

-Prerequisite(s): Medical Bioinformatics 3100A/B and registration in Year 4 of an Honours Specialization in Medical Bioinformatics.
-Pre-or Corequisite(s): 1.0 course from: Medical Bioinformatics 4650F/G, Medical Bioinformatics 4750F/G or Microbiology and Immunology 4750F/G, Medical Bioinformatics 4850G.
+Prerequisite(s): Medical Bioinformatics 3100A/B; and registration in Year 4 of the Honours Specialization in Medical Bioinformatics.
+Corequisite(s): Medical Bioinformatics 4986Y.

 More details